SK-EID/dds-documentation/docs/api/api_docs.md

             ``TECHNICAL`` – technical issue;
             ``USER`` – issue caused by user;
             ``LIBRARY`` – internal error of the DigiDoc library.
             ``WARNING`` – A warning from the DigiDoc library.
 Legally, the signature is valid, but additional changes are not allowed in the container.
-For more information, see chapter 9.5.
+For more information, see [Container validation](#container-validation).
         * **description –** Error description in English.
     * **SigningTime** – Local time (for example, time of the signer's computer, time of signing web server) of signing according to the "
       The W3C note _Date and Time Formats"_ [5].
 NB!
 This is not the official time of signing, the official time is defined in current structure